mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

 * analysis
     ![alt text](img/analysis_overview.png)
     ![alt text](img/analysis_example.png)
     * is the process Elasticsearch performs on the body of a document before the document is sent off to be added to the inverted index
+        * the same process is then applied to the query string
     * steps
         * character filtering — transforms the characters using a character filter
             * are used to transform particular character sequences into other character sequences